Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Unconfined vs confined dispatcher

-The [Unconfined] coroutine dispatcher starts coroutine in the caller thread, but only until the first suspension point.
+The [Dispatchers.Unconfined] coroutine dispatcher starts coroutine in the caller thread, but only until the first suspension point.
 After suspension it resumes in the thread that is fully determined by the suspending function that was invoked.
 Unconfined dispatcher is appropriate when coroutine does not consume CPU time nor updates any shared data (like UI) that is confined to a specific thread.